Development assistance in Fiji

 To help ensure the benefits of economic growth are shared by all Fijians, Australia focuses on improving access to quality health and education services, particularly for disadvantaged segments of the population, including the rural poor, women and people living with disabilities.
 Australia works with the Government of Fiji and the private sector to strengthen the key systems, policies and capacities that underpin quality services and ensure value for money.

 Objective 3: Tropical Cyclone Winston recovery

 Tropical Cyclone Winston, the strongest cyclone to impact Fiji, made landfall on 20-21 February 2016, causing 44 deaths and affecting approximately 540,000 people.
-Following the delivery of $15 million of emergency humanitarian assistance in the immediate aftermath of the cyclone, Australia is supporting the Government of Fiji's recovery and reconstruction efforts through a $20 million longer-term recovery package.
-We are rebuilding schools and health facilities, replacing damaged medical equipment and restoring water and sanitation services.
+Following the delivery of $15 million of emergency humanitarian assistance in the immediate aftermath of the cyclone, Australia supported the Government of Fiji's recovery and reconstruction efforts through a $20 million recovery package.
+We rebuilt schools and health facilities, replaced damaged medical equipment and restored water and sanitation services.

 In 2019, here are some of the results Australia’s aid program achieved:

 - Australia, working with the International Finance Corporation, facilitated a public-private partnership in the Fijian health sector, the first of its kind in a Pacific Island Country.

 - Under the Pacific Private Sector Development Initiative, Australia supported Fiji to develop an online asset registry to broaden access to finance for small to medium enterprises.

 - Australian support to Fiji Women’s Fund advanced gender equality by supporting Medical Services Pacific to provide health and social services to 5,156 clients (2,686 women and 2,470 men, inclusive of 44 people with disabilities).